Bellevue Biotech (CH)

 Risks

-- The fund invests in equities.
+- The fund actively invests in equities.
 Equities are subject to strong price fluctuations and so are also exposed to the risk of price losses.

 - Biotech equities can be subject to sudden substantial price movements owing to market, sector or company factors.